Audiences watch the Crucifixion

 Apart from his two speeches, Jesus is the silent center of the action.
 Stage notes say that the placing of the cross must be raised up so that people can see it.
 It was certainly on the pageant-wagon’s stage, but it might have been raised a bit more.
 There must have been a stand with a hole for the cross to be placed in, and the four men appear to have really lifted the cross and set it upright.

 Did the next play, about the sufferings and death of Jesus on the cross, use a different wagon, different cross, different Jesus?
 It seems extravagant to me, and perhaps the two plays worked together.
-But the Pinners and Painters probably closed the curtain on Jesus, took his cross back down, and let him rest while the wagon rumbled to the next station—and the Butchers’ pageant-wagon arrived with another actor in place when the curtain drew back.
-This wagon, in fact, needed three crosses.
+But most likely, the Pinners and Painters closed the curtain on Jesus, took his cross back down, and let him rest while the wagon rumbled to the next station—and the Butchers’ pageant-wagon arrived with another Jesus actor already in place when the curtain drew back.
+The Butchers’ wagon would need three crosses, to accommodate the two thieves.

 The first hundred lines of the Mortificacio play are spoken by Pilate and the two high priests, as they narrate their version of our story so far.
 Then the attention goes to Jesus on the cross, with Mary and his disciple John nearby.
 Mary describes how her son is suffering, and when John tries to comfort her, she says